 He lived as an alcoholic for many years - which he blames for not being as good a golfer as he could be - and reveals in the book how becoming a Christian helped him overcome his addiction.
 “It’s not all dark though,” he said.
 “But there is a bit of how Christianity helped me beat being an alcoholic.”

-Stoney Baloney will be available at the golf club, shops in the town, his blog and online stores like Amazon, as well as an audiobook version, narrated by Alex.
+Stoney Baloney will be available at the golf club, in selected shops in the town, and online stores like Amazon, as well as an audiobook version, narrated by Alex.